-When spooling to a form queue which has a SYS printer as its currently assigned device:

-• if number-of-pages is entered as '1', any leading form-feed character is removed by Reality X. This is the default setting and is normally used for UNIX system printers.
+- SP-SKIP When spooling to a form queue which has a SYS printer as its currently assigned device: - if number-of-pages is entered as '1', any leading form-feed character is removed by Reality X. This is the default setting and is normally used for UNIX system printers.
 The UNIX interface script is left to add the required form-feeds.

-If a print job is moved from a non-SYS type queue to a SYS type queue which has a skip value of '1', the print job will still retain its leading form-feed.
+Note, however, that if a print job is moved from a non-SYS type queue to a SYS type queue which has a skip value of '1', the print job will still retain its leading form-feed.